 The Department of Information Technology has also established the following practices to assist in preventing copyright infringement:

 - Network Services utilizes an inline packet analyzer to regulate bandwidth and classify Internet traffic by application.
 Traffic is monitored for irregularities and suspected violations.

 - Behavior analysis software is readily available to monitor the BW network when indicated.

-- The Information Technology Web site features links to the College's Copyright Infringement Policy and Responsible Use of Technology Resources Policy.
+- The Information Technology website features links to the University's Copyright Infringement Policy and Responsible Use of Technology Resources Policy.